VOLTTRON/volttron/docs/source/specifications/simulation_integration.rst

 9. Stop simulation

-Currently, VOLTTRON has individual implementations for integrating with many of the above simulation platforms (For example, an example of integrating with GridAPPSD can be found in `examples/GridAPPS-D/gridappsd_example/agent.py`, EnergyPlus agent can be found in ``).
+Currently, VOLTTRON has individual implementations for integrating with many of the above simulation platforms.
+For example, an example of integrating with GridAPPSD can be found in `examples/GridAPPS-D/gridappsd_example/agent.py`.
+EnergyPlus agent can be found in ``.
+These implementations will still be available for users.
 Instead, in this specification we are proposing a base simulation integration class that will provide common APIs and concrete simulation integration classes that will have implementation of the these APIs as per the needs of the individual